emer/emergent/econfig/README.md

 Docs: [GoDoc](https://pkg.go.dev/github.com/emer/emergent/econfig)

-TODO:

-* fix includes
-* figure out Network syntax (try other toml parser)

-econfig provides methods to set values on a `Config` struct through a (TOML) config file or command-line args (`flags` in Go terminology), with support for setting Network params and values on any other struct as well (e.g., an Env to be constructed later in a ConfigEnv method).
+`econfig` provides methods to set values on a `Config` struct through a (TOML) config file or command-line args (`flags` in Go terminology), with support for setting Network params and values on any other struct as well (e.g., an Env to be constructed later in a ConfigEnv method).

 * Standard usage:
     + `cfg := &ss.Config
     + `cfg.Defaults()` -- sets hard-coded defaults -- user should define and call this method first.
 It is better to use the `def:` field tag however because it then shows in `-h` or `--help` usage and in the [GoGi](https://github.com/goki/gi) GUI.
     + `econfig.Config(cfg, "config.toml")` -- sets config values according to the standard order, with given file name specifying the default config file name.

+* Has support for nested `Include` paths, which are processed in the natural deepest-first order.
+The processed `Config` struct field will contain a list of all such files processed.
+Config must implement the `IncludesPtr() *[]string` method which satisfies the `Includer` interface, and returns a pointer to an `Includes []string` field containing a list of config files to include.

 * Order of setting in `econfig.Config`:
     + Apply any `def:` field tag default values.
-    + Look for `--config`, `--cfg`, or `-c` arg, specifying config file(s) on the command line (comma separated if multiple, with no spaces).
+    + Look for `--config`, `--cfg` arg, specifying config file(s) on the command line (comma separated if multiple, with no spaces).
     + Fall back on default config file name passed to `Config` function, if arg not found.
-    + Read any `Include[s]` files in config file in deepest-first (natural) order, then the specified config file last.
+    + Read any `Include[s]` files in config file in deepest-first (natural) order, then the specified config file last -- includee overwrites included settings.
-    + Process command-line args based on Config field names, with `.` separator for sub-fields
+    + Process command-line args based on Config field names, with `.` separator for sub-fields.

 * All field names, including arg names, are case-insensitive.
 For args (flags) kebab-case (with either `-` or `_` delimiter) can be used.
 For bool args, use "No" prefix in any form (e.g., "NoRunLog" or "no-run-log").
 Instead of polluting the flags space with all the different options, custom args processing code is used.

 * Is a replacement for `ecmd` and includes the helper methods for saving log files etc.

-* Has support for nested `Include` paths, which are processed in the natural deepest-first order.
-The processed `Config` struct field will contain a list of all such files processed.
-Config must implement the `IncludesPtr() *[]string` method which satisfies the `Includer` interface, and returns a pointer to an `Includes []string` field containing a list of config files to include.

-* A `map[string]any` type can be used for deferred raw params to be applied later (Network, Env etc) (see below).
+* A `map[string]any` type can be used for deferred raw params to be applied later (`Network`, `Env` etc).
+Example: `Network = {'.PFCLayer:Layer.Inhib.Layer.Gi' = '2.4', '#VSPatchPrjn:Prjn.Learn.LRate' =  '0.01'}` where the key expression contains the [params](../params) selector : path to variable.

 * Supports full set of `Open` (file), `OpenFS` (takes fs.FS arg, e.g., for embedded), `Read` (bytes) methods for loading config files.
-Only the overall `Config()` version processes includes -- others are just for single files.
+The overall `Config()` version uses `OpenWithIncludes` which processes includes -- others are just for single files.
+Also supports `Write` and `Save` methods for saving from current state.

 * If needed, different config file encoding formats can be supported, with TOML being the default (currently only TOML).